A Guide to the Best Trauma Treatment and Psychologists in Toronto

 Additionally, trauma can cause stress.
 However, stress refers to experiences that are providing a consistent psychological and emotional burden.

-Several different interventions have been developed to treat trauma.
+Several different interventions have been developed to trauma treatment.
 Cognitive behavioural therapy (CBT) can teach an individual to become more aware of their thoughts and beliefs.
 Another cognitive method, cognitive processing therapy (CPT) can help individuals to reprocess the meaning of the traumatic event in a more helpful way.
 Exposure therapy can sometimes be used to reduce the amount of fear associated with emotional triggers related to a traumatic experience.
 Additionally, body-oriented approaches such as mindfulness , yoga, EMDR, and sensorimotor psychotherapy can be helpful in aiding the reconnection between mind and body.

 If you’ve experienced any of the above symptoms, you may have experienced trauma.
 Contact us for a free 15 minute phone consultation to see how we can help.